Kot Engenharia

 The passage of wagons and passenger cars generates longitudinal, lateral and vertical stresses due to wheel-rail contact, thus transferring loads to the sleepers and ballast of the permanent way.
 These loads cause the ballast to deteriorate, generating thinner elements and changing the track modulus.
 Knowing the loads helps define maintenance parameters.

-The definition of the vertical loads acting on the permanent way is calculated statically, using the weight of the wagon and its components plus its material load.
-However, there are the dynamic movements of the wagon - yaw, pitch and roll.
-Each of these movements is characterized by rotations around the 3 axes of the wagon and occur due to the transfer of mass from the damping system and the railway dynamics itself, decreasing or increasing the loads on the wheels as shown in Figure 1 and Figure 2.
+The definition of vertical loads acting on the permanent track is calculated statically, based on the weight of the railcar and its components plus its material load.
+However, there are dynamic movements of the railcar, such as yaw, pitch, and roll.
+In addition, each of these movements is characterized by rotations around the three axes of the wagon and occurs due to the transfer of mass from the damping system and the railway dynamics themselves, decreasing or increasing the loads on the wheels, as illustrated in Figure 1 and Figure 2.

-Figure 1: Yaw, pitch and roll rotation axes.
+Figure 1: Yaw, pitch, and roll axes of rotation.

 Figure 2: Reduction/increase in wheel load due to dynamic effects of the wagon.

-This change in load, also known as the dynamic amplification factor (Fd), is defined as the ratio between the dynamic load (Cd) and the static load (Ce), as shown in the following equation.
+Therefore, this load change, also called the dynamic amplification factor (Fd), is defined as the ratio between the dynamic load (Cd) and the static load (Ce), according to the following equation.

-These load values can vary along the railroad due to the degradation of the existing ballast, geotechnical factors in the region and changes in the system's rigidity, such as the entry and exit of railroad bridges, defects in the track and rolling stock.
-In order to obtain the real values of the amplification coefficients, it is possible to carry out an experimental study to collect data on site along the railroad.
-Check out one of Kot's projects below!
+These load values may vary along the railroad due to the degradation of existing ballast, geotechnical factors in the region, and changes in system stiffness, such as railroad bridge entrances and exits, track defects, and rolling stock defects.
+Therefore, in order to obtain the actual values of the amplification coefficients, it is possible to conduct an experimental study to collect data in loco along the railroad.
+Check out one of the projects carried out by Kot below!

 In order to collect data on the dynamic amplification factors during the passage of railway trains over the track, strain gauges were installed on the rail, as shown in Figure 3.